rodrigonascimento/netapp-fast-deploy/README.md

-# netapp-fast-deploy
+# NetApp Fast Deployment (NFD)
-NetApp Fast Deployment Tool
+netapp-fast-deploy

-You can have your NetApp AFF Storage deployed in minutes using this tool.
+You can have your NetApp AFF/FAS system deployed in minutes using this tool.

 All you need is a storage-spec file, access to the NetApp Support website to download the NetApp Manageability Software Development Kit (NMSDK) and a coffee machine that would be able to brew your coffee in less than 1 minute.